massoncheg/forgejo-docs/docs/user/code-search.md

 # Indexer

-For advanced search queries and searching across an entire organisation or instance, `REPO_INDEXER_ENABLED: true` enables code search via bleve/elasticsearch.
+For advanced search queries and searching across an entire organization or instance, `REPO_INDEXER_ENABLED: true` enables code search via bleve/elasticsearch.

 However, search results are limited to the HEAD of the repository.